chiakangZacHung/chiakangZacHung/README.md

 - 🔭 I’m currently working on research for deep learning.
 - 🌱 I’m currently learning how to get prepared for a job interview
 - :musical_note: I listen a lot of music
-- :running: I do a lot of sport
+- :running: I enjoy playing sports
-- :cocktail: I worked as bartender in wedding and birthday parties during my bachelor degree